 - Inconvenience if you have to hire someone to do the chores you usually do, such as lawn maintenance, home repair and maintenance, grocery shopping, and house cleaning.

 If you lost a loved one due to catastrophic injuries days, weeks, or even months after the accident, the defendant is also liable for your loved one's medical expenses and the funeral, burial, and/or cremation expenses.

 Contact Dolman Law Group, PA's Texas Car Accident Attorneys Today

 After you suffer accident injuries, you have a lot of other things to worry about, including lack of income because of accident injuries or planning the funeral for your loved one.
-Let your attorney worry about what to tell the insurance company, settlement negotiations, and whether you need to go to trial.
+Let your injury attorney worry about what to tell the insurance company, settlement negotiations, and whether you need to go to trial.